-Google Glass stops by the FCC, spills a few details about itselfAlex Wagner - Deputy Managing Editor, News Desk
+Google Glass stops by the FCC, spills a few details about itselfAlex Wagner - Editorial Director of News and Content

 Google has remained fairly quiet about its Google Glass project since the project's unveiling last year, but today a couple tidbits of information about the product have been revealed thanks to a Federal Communications Commission entry.
 The image you see above is a close-up drawing of Google Glass that shows both the FCC ID of the hardware as well as the location of the FCC ID label.
 The FCC listing also shows that this version of Google Glass is packing a 2.4GHz 802.11 b/g Wi-Fi radio along with Bluetooth 4.0 Low Energy.